Hector2024/ops-reading-notes/reading3.md

 ## Things I want to know more about

-- Can I replace the CMOS battery while the PU is on in order to not lose data?
+- Can I replace the CMOS battery while the PC is on in order to not lose data?

 - How do I know when the battery is low?

-- What kind of personalization settings can I make in BIOS?
+- How do the personalization settings I make in BIOS affect the PC?

 ## Resources